 Women's Community Justice Association ("WCJA") was established in April 2018 to engage in criminal justice reform activities and programming aimed at (a) reducing the number of incarcerations of women, (b) furthering the long-term stability of vulnerable female populations currently or historically involved in the criminal justice system, and (c) supporting broader criminal justice reform efforts.
-Housing entered into an agreement in January 2019 to serve as WCJA's fiscal sponsor.
-Under such agreement, Housing receives and administers funds for WCJA, provides accounting and administrative support at a fee of 10% of its funds or such amounts as authorized in applicable grant agreements.
-For the fiscal years ended June 30, 2022 and 2021, the administrative fees received from WCJA were \$14,185 and \$26,736, respectively, which are included in the other revenue.
-As of June 30, 2022 and 2021, the balance still due to WCJA totaled \$459,454 and \$92,106, respectively.
+In January 2019, Housing entered into an agreement to serve as WCJA's fiscal sponsor.
+Under this agreement, Housing receives and administers funds for WCJA and provides accounting and administrative support at a fee of 10% of the funds or as authorized by applicable grant agreements.
+For the fiscal years ended June 30, 2023 and 2022, the administrative fees received from WCJA were \$64,300 and \$14,185, respectively, which are included in the other revenue.
+As of June 30, 2023 and 2022, the balance due from WCJA was \$901,261 and \$156,709, respectively, which are included in the accounts receivable.
+The balance due to WCJA was \$510,961 and \$616,276, respectively.
+Subsequently, as of March 31, 2024, all balances were repaid.